gomesfellipe/covidhelper/README.md

-# Covid helper
+# covidhelper
-Covid helper
+Help with covid 19.